ComNets-Bremen/KeetchiLib/README.md

 3. `ownAddr` - MAC address of the host that instantiates the KLKeetchi object

+4. `ownNme` - An additional name of the host that instantiates the KLKeetchi object

-4. `changeSigThreshold` - The threshold ratio to determine whether the neighbourhood changes are considered as being significant or not (a value between 0.0 and 1.0, inclusive)
+5. `changeSigThreshold` - The threshold ratio to determine whether the neighbourhood changes are considered as being significant or not (a value between 0.0 and 1.0, inclusive)

-5. `coolOffDur` - The duration to wait when repeated insignificant neighbourhood changes are received and the cache has been sent from top to bottom (using a high value such as 2 x sim-time, can stop sending cached data until a significant change occurs)
+6. `coolOffDur` - The duration to wait when repeated insignificant neighbourhood changes are received and the cache has been sent from top to bottom (using a high value such as 2 x sim-time, can stop sending cached data until a significant change occurs)

-6. `learningConst` - The constant used to weight the Goodness values when updated in cache (value between 0.0 and 1.0)
+7. `learningConst` - The constant used to weight the Goodness values when updated in cache (value between 0.0 and 1.0)

-7. `simKeetchi` - Indicates whether the KeetchiLib is used for simulations or in a real implementation (true = used in simulations)
+8. `simKeetchi` - Indicates whether the KeetchiLib is used for simulations or in a real implementation (true = used in simulations)

-8. `backoffTimerIncrementFactor` - A factor (double value) used to compute the timer duration to send the next data packet when the neighbourhood has no significant change (`next timer duration = current timer duration x backoffTimerIncrementFactor`)
+9. `backoffTimerIncrementFactor` - A factor (double value) used to compute the timer duration to send the next data packet when the neighbourhood has no significant change (`next timer duration = current timer duration x backoffTimerIncrementFactor`)

+10. `logFileName` - The name of the file to log activities of the KeetchiLib.

 Once a `KLKeetchi` object is created, the following general workflow must be followed.